A Fourier analytique approach to Gaussian mixture learning: Outline of techniques used

-We first observe that if two clusters of centers are very far (\ie the minimum distance of a center in one cluster is at least $ \sqrt{d}$ away from every center of the other cluster), then the samples are unambiguously of one cluster only.
-This is shown in Lemma~\ref{lem:3.1}, allowing us to reduce the question to the case when a certain proximity graph --- defined on the centers --- is connected.\\
+We observe that if two clusters of centers are very far ($i.e.$, the minimum distance of a center in one cluster is at least $ \sqrt{d}$ away from every center of the other cluster), then the samples are unambiguously of one cluster only.
+This is shown in \cref{lem:3.1}, allowing us to reduce the question to the case when a certain proximity graph --- defined on the centers --- is connected.
+This lemma, along with theorem C.1 of \cite{MR3734220}, also allows us to reduce the problem to dimension $d\leq k$.

-In algorithm $LearnMixture$, we use the Johnson-Lindenstrauss lemma and project the data in the ambient space to $d+1$ carefully chosen subspaces of dimension at most $O(1 + \min(\log k, d))$, and show that if we can separate the Gaussians in these subspaces, the resulting centers can be used to obtain a good estimate of the centers in the original question.
-Thus the question is further reduced to one where the dimension $d = O(\log k)$.\\
+In \cref{alg:learnmixture}, we use the standard Johnson-Lindenstrauss lemma and project the data in the ambient space to at most $d=O(\log k)$ many carefully chosen subspaces of dimension at most $O(1 + \min(\log k, d))$, and show that if we can separate the Gaussians in these subspaces, the resulting centers can be used to obtain a good estimate of the centers in the original question.
+Thus the question is further reduced to one where the dimension $d = O(\log k)$.

-Next, in Lemma~\ref{lem:4.2}, we show that if the number of samples is chosen appropriately, then all the $k_0$ centers are with high probability contained in a union of balls $B_i$ of radius $2\sqrt{d}$ centered around the data points.
-This allows us to focus our attention to $n$ balls of radius $2\sqrt{d}$.\\
+Next, in \cref{lem:4.2}, we show that if the number of samples is chosen to be an appropriately large polynomial in $k$, then all the $k_0$ centers are with high probability contained in a union of balls $B_i$ of radius $2\sqrt{d}$ centered around the $n$ data points.
+This allows us to focus our attention to $n$ balls of radius $2\sqrt{d}$.